 Even if you don’t add salt to your food, you may still be eating too much.
-About three-quarters of the salt we eat is already in the food we buy, such as breakfast cereals, soups, breads and sauces.
+About three-quarters of the salt we eat is already in the food we buy, such as breakfast cereals, soups, bread, and sauces.

 Don’t get thirsty

-We need to drink about 1.2 litres of fluid every day to stop us getting dehydrated.
+We need to drink about 1.2 litres of fluid every day to stop us from getting dehydrated.
 This is in addition to the fluid we get from the food we eat.
 All non-alcoholic drinks count, but water, milk and fruit juices are the healthiest.

 Don’t skip breakfast

 Some people skip breakfast because they think it will help them lose weight.
 In fact, research shows that eating breakfast can help people control their weight.
 A healthy breakfast is an important part of a balanced diet.

 There’s a food diary to accompany this module – try over the next week to keep a note of everything you eat and see where there is room for improvement.
 When making meals try and make sure your plate looks as follows: